BSc (Hons) Physics

 We can also make exceptions for some Scottish students with grades above minimum but below standard.
 Read more about our Minimum and standard entry requirements

-- Advanced Highers BB (Physics and Mathematics plus Highers AAAB/ABBBB)
+- Advanced Highers BB (Physics and Mathematics plus Highers ABBB)

-- A-Levels AAB (including Physics and Mathematics AA)
+- A-Levels ABB (including Physics and Mathematics with one at A)

 - HNC A in graded unit (in a relevant HNC)